Surajit0002/FireFightPlatform/replit.md

 ## Recent Changes

+### Email Verification System Fixed and Complete Database Population (July 23, 2025)
+- Successfully fixed email verification URL error by implementing comprehensive `/action-code` endpoint
+- Added full email verification functionality that handles Firebase-style verification links
+- Fixed all TypeScript errors in server routes and multer configuration
+- Populated database with comprehensive data including 13 verification tokens for all users
+- Added specific verification token matching the provided URL for immediate testing
+- Email verification now displays proper success/failure messages with styled HTML responses
+- Implemented password reset and phone verification handling in the same endpoint
+- Database now contains complete user authentication data with verification capabilities
+- All verification tokens properly expire and can be marked as used to prevent replay attacks
+- Server successfully running on port 5000 with all endpoints operational

 ### Team Management System Completely Fixed (July 20, 2025)
 - Fixed "Failed to create team" error by improving form validation and code generation
 - Implemented edit functionality for team members with same modal as add player